pods-framework/pods/readme.txt

 Pods really wouldn't be where it is without all the contributions from our [donors](https://friends.pods.io) and [code/support contributors](https://github.com/pods-framework/pods/graphs/contributors).

 == Changelog ==

+= 2.8.12 - April 8th, 2022 =

+* Fixed: Resolved PHP issues with PHP 7.x with the REST API endpoints. (@sc0ttkclark)
+* Fixed: Fix Auto Template logic for detecting taxonomy archives to get the correct pod name from the associated term. #6368 #6490 (@sc0ttkclark)

 = 2.8.11 - April 8th, 2022 =